 - A career library is available to students, staff, and alumni containing materials on career opportunities, graduate school and company information.
-The CDC also has on-line career library resources accessible through WestConnduit, under Academic Tools, and the University Services tab.
+The CDC also has on-line career library resources accessible through WestConnduit, under Student Tools, and under the Career Development Center section.
 "Career Insider" has a wealth of career, industry and job search information, as well as the ability to download books on career fields.
 "Going Global" provides career and employment information on international careers as well as employment and company information on organizations in US major cities.

 The Counseling Center provides a safe, confidential and supportive environment to discuss life concerns, challenges and opportunities at no charge to undergraduate and graduate students enrolled in a matriculated program at WestConn.
-The Counseling Center has a consulting psychiatrist to assist students with any medication needs, also at no charge.
-A student must attend therapy sessions with a Counseling Center therapist for appointments with the psychiatrist.
 Services are limited in the summer.
-The Counseling Center is also a proud member of the CARP team (the Campus Alliance for Response and Prevention of Interpersonal Violence) and is trained as first responders to incidents of sexual assault, sexual harassment, stalking and dating/domestic violence.
+The Counseling Center is also a proud member of SARP (Sexual Assault Response Team) and is trained as first responders to incidents of sexual assault, sexual harassment, stalking and dating/domestic violence.
 The Counseling Center provides presentations, workshops and consultations to administration, faculty, staff and parents.